-The board of directors of the Company (the "Board") has fixed the close of business on Friday, October 13, 2023, as the record date (the "Record Date") for determining Shareholders who are entitled to receive notice and to vote at the Meeting.
+The board of directors of the Company (the "Board") has fixed Friday, October 18, 2024, as the record date (the "Record Date") for determining Shareholders who are entitled to receive notice and to vote at the Meeting.
 Only Shareholders of record at the close of business on the Record Date and duly appointed proxyholders will be entitled to vote at the Meeting.

-Registered Shareholders unable to attend the Meeting in person and who wish to ensure that their common shares ("Shares") will be voted at the Meeting are requested to complete, date and sign a form of proxy and deliver it in accordance with the instructions set out in the form of proxy and in the Circular.
+Registered Shareholders unable to attend the Meeting in person and who wish to ensure that their common shares ("Shares") will be voted at the Meeting are requested to complete, date, and sign a form of proxy and deliver it in accordance with the instructions set out in the form of proxy and in the Circular.

-Non-registered (or Beneficial) Shareholders who plan to attend the Meeting must follow the instructions set out in the voting instruction form to ensure that their Shares will be voted at the Meeting.
+Non-registered (or beneficial) Shareholders who plan to attend the Meeting must follow the instructions set out in the voting instruction form to ensure that their Shares will be voted at the Meeting.
 If you hold your Shares in a brokerage account, you are a non-registered (or beneficial) Shareholder.